Chair of Trustees (Warden of the Great Account)

 Lord Kennedy of Southwark

 Roy Kennedy grew up in Newington, Southwark and attended local schools in Camberwell and Peckham.
 He served as deputy leader of Southwark Council and was Director of Finance of the Labour Party prior to becoming opposition spokesperson in the House of Lords on DCLG and other matters.
 In 2007, he was appointed Honorary Alderman by Southwark Council.
-Roy is also Trustee of the Mayor of Southwark’s Common Good Trust, Vice President of the Southwark Chamber of Commerce, Vice President of the Local Government Association, Director of London Mutual Credit Union, a member of Surrey County Cricket Club and a season ticket holder at Millwall FC.
+Roy is also Trustee of the Credit Union Foundation, Vice President of the Southwark Chamber of Commerce, a member of Surrey County Cricket Club and a season ticket holder at Millwall FC.

 Roy joined the Board in 2014 and sits on our Finance, Investment and Audit Committee.